Steh/steh.github.io/_posts/2023-07-18-privateGPT.md

 ---
 title: "privateGPT"
 categories:
   - informationsecurity
 tags:
   - blue team
 classes:
   - wide
 excerpt: "PrivateGPT is a powerful AI project designed for privacy-conscious users, enabling you to interact with your documents using Large Language Models (LLMs) without the need for an internet connection."
 toc: true
+date: 2023-07-18
 ---

 ## Installation